cellsjs/piscosour/plugins/system-checker/info.md

-### How to check system requirements of a piscosour command.
+# system-checker plugin

-The system requirements are other commands that pisco needs for a pipeline execution.
+The system [requirements](../guides/10-requirements.md) are other commands that pisco needs for a pipeline execution.
 This plugin checks if everything is installed and ready to use by piscosour.

+## core-check hook

+Realize how to check system requirements of a piscosour command.

-#### 1. Define version match (Only in the cases where could be diferent)
+### 1. Define version match (Only in the cases where could be diferent)

 By default version is taken asking the command with -v and assume that command return version plain without test.